Donskelle/HotelReservationApp/README.md

 # Hotel Reservation App

-Demo reservation app with Hooks, Redux Hooks, CSS in JS (Styled Components, Tailwind), Simple Static JSON Server Backend
+Demo reservation app with Hooks, Redux Hooks, Reselect, CSS in JS (Styled Components, Tailwind), Simple Static JSON Server Backend

+I used npm, so please do as well.
+I've tested it with node 12 and 13.

+#### Install:

+npm i

+#### Start:

+npm start

+Create React App will run on localhost:8000 and backend on localhost:3000.
+Requests will be proxied to backend.

+#### Test:

+npm run test

+#### Lint

+npm run lint

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts